TheDers/sfdc-qcp-vscode-extension/README.md

 # sfdc-qcp-vscode-extension README

-This plugin improves the horrid developer experience for working with Salesforce QCP Quote Calculator Plugin scripts.
+This plugin improves the horrid developer experience for working with [Salesforce QCP Quote Calculator Plugin](https://developer.salesforce.com/docs/atlas.en-us.cpq_dev_plugins.meta/cpq_dev_plugins/cpq_plugins_parent.htm) scripts.

-Say goodbye to copy and paste, and say hello to VSCode!
+Say goodbye to copy-and-paste, say hello to VSCode!

 ![image](https://user-images.githubusercontent.com/5461649/49703193-40d7a600-fbbf-11e8-91bb-3a471e9a3591.png)

 ## Important Details
-Locally, all files are saved as Typescript files, put there is no compilation so you will still need to write valid ES6 javascript instead.
+Locally, all files are saved as Typescript files, but there is no compilation so you will still need to write valid ES6 javascript instead.

 The reason for this is because there are may times when someone else changes the remote file or a sandbox is refreshed, it would be nearly impossible to pull the Javascript from SFDC and then turn that back into TypeScript.

 In the future, it would be nice to have a "TypeScript mode" where the developers can truly be in bliss with TypeScript for development, but that also means that the developer should never pull files down from SFDC, as they would be the JavaScript equivalent.

+Your credentials will be stored as plaintext within a file in the created `.qcp` directory, but the extension creates or updates your `.gitignore` file to ensure this does not get committed to source control.

 ## Features